 Hemoglobin carries oxygen which is used for growing and repairing cells in your body, including the cells that stimulate hair growth.

-But either way you definitely need to get enough iron in your diet for healthy cell maintenance
+Either way you definitely need to get enough iron in your diet for healthy cell maintenance

 What to eat:

-sardines, canned in oil
+- Sardines, canned in oil

-canned or fresh tuna
+- Canned or fresh tuna